TG788/TG788/README.md

 Which is digitizing the Z83 application form
-Includes the sending out of email notification messages to a candidate’s valid email addresses oIncludes auto-generating and storing the completed Z83 application form on a SharePoint library, for storage and easy accessibility.
+Includes the sending out of email notification messages to a candidate’s valid email addresses Includes auto-generating and storing the completed Z83 application form on a SharePoint library, for storage and easy accessibility.

 To the Integration Phase:
 This is integrating the Z83 digital form into Microsoft Dynamics 365 Finance and Operations (the Human Resources module).